-The Management Board verified that each Board Member satisfies the independence criteria upon their appointment and subsequently on an annual basis, also taking into consideration their individual statements; the last verification in this respect was performed prior to the approval of this Report on 14 February 2012 and, in the light of the elements considered and indications provided by Consob, the following Board Members proved to be independent: Andrea Beltratti and Elio Catania.
+The Management Board verified that each Board Member satisfies the independence criteria upon their appointment and subsequently on an annual basis, also taking into consideration their individual statements; the last verification in this respect was performed with the presence of the Members of the Control Committee prior to the approval of this Report on 5 March 2013 and, in the light of the elements considered and indications provided by Consob, the following Board Members proved to be independent: Andrea Beltratti and Elio Catania.

-Members declaring their independence under applicable law are committed to informing the Management Board should they find themselves in a situation of non-independence.
+Members who declare their independence under applicable law undertake to inform the Board should they find themselves in a situation of non-independence at a later time.